Tower Hamlets Police

 Here you see any planned community engagement event from your local team.
 Any ward panel meetings should be announced here.
 If not you can use the contact an officer directly function in the contact us panel above.

 Be aware not all teams have an equal amount of events, some do very few and some do a lot.
 We publish Police team newsletters, as they become public, on our Safer Neighbourhoods Page and Ward Panel meetings on our events calendar.
+See also links to Met Engage listings here.

 Safety advice